 1. Jasper Skytram

-Experience breath-taking views of Banff and the stunning surrounding scenery as you slowly elevate 2,277 metres to the top of Whistler’s Mountain.
+Experience breath-taking views of Whistler and the stunning surrounding scenery as you slowly elevate 2,277 metres to the top of Whistler’s Mountain.
 Visitors will be treated to views that stretch 80km and on a very clear day you can even see Mount Robson in nearby British Columbia.